 Note that you need to download the specific destination for offline use and the maps can be a little unreliable if you are using them to navigate offline.

-For more detailed guides I tend to refer to Wikisherpa which collates it’s data from Wikivoyage, which in turn is updated regularly by travelers, so usually has the most up to date information.
+For more detailed guides I tend to refer to Wikisherpa which collates it’s data from Wikivoyage, which in turn is updated regularly by travellers, so usually has the most up to date information.

 As a traveller yourself I would recommend you contribute to Wikivoyage pages too – see I challenge you to give Wikivoyage a try…